pinkfrangipani/SWEN303/pt1-report.md

 |                                         | Remove/modify question from display |

 ### How scenarios were selected and merged
-- What was our process for selection?
-- What criteria did we base our selection on?
-- Why did we merge our scenarios?

 In our scenarios selection process we based our scenarios on the following criteria:

 1. Similarity